yoki31/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/france.rst

 from older software.

 .. tip::
-    | To do so, activate the Developer mode and then, in the menu, you can find the item filed under:
-    |
-    | :menuselection:`Accounting --> Configuration --> FEC Import`
+   To do so, select the menu item :menuselection:`Accounting --> Configuration --> FEC Import`.

-A modal window will then appear, to make the user select the FEC file to be imported.
+A modal window then appears, to make the user select the FEC file to be imported.
-The import procedure will start right after pressing the "Import" button.
+The import procedure starts right after pressing the "Import" button.

 .. note::
-    It will take no particular action or computation when importing FEC files from different years, so should two files both contain any "Reports à Nouveaux" (RAN) with the starting balance of the year, you might need to cancel those entries in the User Interface.
+   It takes no particular action or computation when importing FEC files from different years, so should two files both contain any "Reports à Nouveaux" (RAN) with the starting balance of the year, you might need to cancel those entries in the User Interface.
    Indeed, Odoo's logic makes those entries (RAN) useless.

 File formats
 ~~~~~~~~~~~~

 FEC files can be only in CSV format, as the XML format is not supported.
-The FEC CSV file has a plain text format representing a data table, with the first line being a header
+The FEC CSV file has a plain text format representing a data table, with the first line being a
-and defining the list of fields for each entry, and each following line representing one accounting entry,
+header and defining the list of fields for each entry, and each following line representing one
-in no predetermined order.
+accounting entry, in no predetermined order.

 Our module expects the files to meet the following technical specifications:

-* **Encoding** : UTF-8, UTF-8-SIG and iso8859_15.
+- **Encoding**: UTF-8, UTF-8-SIG and iso8859_15.
-* **Separator** : any of these: `;` or `|` or `,` or `TAB`.
+- **Separator**: any of these: `;` or `|` or `,` or `TAB`.
-* **Line terminators**: both CR+LF (`\\r\\n`) and LF (`\\n`) character groups are supported.
+- **Line terminators**: both CR+LF (`\\r\\n`) and LF (`\\n`) character groups are supported.
-* **Date format** : `%Y%m%d`
+- **Date format**: `%Y%m%d`

 Fields description and use
 ~~~~~~~~~~~~~~~~~~~~~~~~~~